 But that isn’t reality, is it?
 My paycheck and current wardrobe would not sustain that lifestyle for an indefinite period of time.
 Also, food bloggers tend to not be very good if they don’t cook.
 No food to take pictures of, write about, so on and so forth.
 So…I cook.
 For possibly the first time in my twelve-and-a-half year teaching career, I cooked dinner after the first day of school.
 It helps that I have a very competent husband who stirs, washes the dishes, puts things away for me, and even goes to the store on a moment’s notice when I realize I’ve forgotten an ingredient.

-It also helps to have an arsenal of dishes like this up your sleeve.
+It also helps to have an arsenal of dishes like this baked chicken Francese up your sleeve.
 I cut up the green bean ingredients and got them going then started on the chicken, and my dinner was done in about thirty-five minutes, start to finish (start being cutting up the green beans, finish being plating).
-The first time I had chicken Francese it I was a little disappointed in the execution.
+The first time I had chicken Francese I was a little disappointed in the execution.
 It was at a party at a new restaurant, run by a former caterer.
 And it tasted like the chicken you get at a wedding.
 You know what I’m talking about….good enough for “catered chicken” but not really “restaurant quality” (if you can find me some catered breaded chicken that doesn’t taste like it’s been stacked in a chafing dish over Sterno I’ll give you a gold star).
 Still, I loved the concept, and when I make it at home, I can get the chicken just as crispy as I want it-without frying-and season the sauce to a perfect salty, buttery, slightly puckeringly sourness.
-It’s pretty much perfect.
+Baked chicken Francese is pretty much perfect.
 (By the way, I used a recipe for the sauce from my America’s Test Kitchen cookbook, but the chicken recipe is my own.)